Electric Scooter Controllers [Everything You Need To Know]

 To replace a faulty controller with a new one, you can follow these steps:

-• Place your electric scooter on an elevated surface for a better view and easy access to the underside of your scooter where the controller is usually located.
+Elevate your electric scooter for a clear view and easy access to the controller on the underside.

-• Most controllers are fitted under the deck of an electric scooter near the battery.
+Most controllers are fitted under the deck or the back of an electric scooter near the battery.
 Unscrew the battery cover and remove it.

 You can also use this video as a visual reference to help you out.